-Awake at 7 am, I get ready for my SeeSight USA/Canada Niagara Falls Combo Tour.
+Awake at 7 am, I get ready for my SeeSight Niagara Falls Tour.
 There was no fridge listed in the room specification on booking but finding one there was a huge bonus last night.
 No messing around with ice buckets and everything nice and chilled this morning.
 Down into the lobby by 8.30 am, I had thought I might need my passport.
 But the tour company had made no mention of this, so I left it in the room safe.
 When the tour guide turns up in the minibus I ask him if I need it.
 He says yes.
 So I say, “Well no-one told me.
-So I need to go and get it.”
-So he goes off to pick someone else up whilst I trudge back to the room for my passport.
+I need to go and get it.”
+We agree that he will go and pick someone else up whilst I trudge back to the room for my passport.
 Good job I asked, I mutter to myself.

-The minibus is full with 7 folks including me and Hassan, our guide.
+The minibus is nearly full on its return with 7 folks.
+Hassan is our driver and guide.
 First stop is the Skylon Tower, an observation tower.
-The weather is chilly and overcast so the views at the top are not in the best conditions but you do get a birds-eye view of Niagara Falls.
+The weather is chilly and overcast so the views at the top are not in the of best conditions but you do get a birds-eye view of Niagara Falls.
 It’s also very windy.
 You can go outside at the top and walk all the way round, which I do, but there’s not much of interest apart from the Falls and the Niagara River.

 From the Dam we move on to a car park by the top of the Canadian side of the Horseshoe Falls.
 Getting out of the minibus, you can hear the roar of the water.
 At the Falls edge, the only word I can use to describe the sight and sound is “awesome”.
 As the day goes on, that word will become much repeated, but seemingly so inadequate.

 The sheer power of the water flowing over the edge is almost indescribable.
 It’s relentless, never ending, so powerful.
 And to get this close is incredible.
 But we ain’t seen nothing yet…